Walker21122008/CPT-Hasini-And-Ambrose/README.md

 Wiring was organized from the early stage by using only pink wires for the main harness, laid flat and routed along the chassis edge to reduce the chance of a wire getting snagged or pulled free during a match.

 <img width="1200" height="1600" alt="image" src="https://github.com/user-attachments/assets/e973feff-c0d0-4e81-b107-bb8677f89d84" />
-Early wiring stage.

 The CanaKit GPIO breakout is connected to the left breadboard.
-Photoresistors (amber, center-left column) and resistors are inserted but not yet routed to the second board.
+Tantalum capacitors (amber, center-left column) and resistors for distance sensor changing 5V to 3.3V are inserted.
 The two L293D H-bridge ICs are visible on the right breadboard, not yet wired to motors.

 In parallel with the main harness, we tested color-coded wiring for each component type to make individual signals easier to trace during debugging: